Skip to main content

 • Must be comfortable working outside in varying weather conditions including very hot days in the summer and cold days in the fall

-• Promote, attend, and participate in Alternative Break experiences.
+• Promote, attend, and participate in Alternative Break experiences (Fall & Spring semester).

-• Attend and facilitate the pre-departure and re-orientation experiences.
+• Attend & facilitate the orientation and re-orientation experiences.

 • Must have valid Utah driver license and comfortable driving a large capacity vehicle.